benjaminparry/benjamin.parry.is/source/now.md

 ---
 title: 'Now'
-posse: 'A snapshot of what I’m doing now.'
+posse: 'A snapshot of what I’m doing now.
+Part of the NowNowNow group https://nownownow.com/about.'
 layout: 'layouts/temp.html'
 permalink: '/now/'
 ---